-- 1.3 the subject-matter of the complaint; - 1.4 any investigations undertaken with regard to the complaint; and - 1.5 the manner in which the complaint was resolved, including any mitigation measures implemented. - 2 Complaint records must be maintained for a period of at least 3 years.
+- 1.4 any investigations undertaken with regard to the complaint; and - 1.5 the manner in which the complaint was resolved, including any mitigation measures implemented. - 2 Complaint records must be maintained for a period of at least 3 years.